gililior/gililior.github.io/_pages/about.md

 advised by [Dr. Gabriel Stanovsky](https://gabrielstanovsky.github.io/).
 In addition, I am a research intern in [AI2 Israel](https://allenai.org/ai2-israel).

-In my work I am interested in the intersection between human cognition and NLP, and how these two fields can mutually benefit and contribute to each other's advancements.
+In my work I am exploring aspects at the intersection of human cognition and natural language processing, and how these two fields can mutually benefit and contribute to each other's advancements.
 Moreover, I am exploring the use of unsupervised learning methods to enable cross-domain solutions for various tasks.